Friday, January 07, 2011

 George Martin - the finest album I've ever made

-George Martin's production credits include all the Beatles' masterpieces except The White Album.
+George Martin's production credits include all the Beatles' masterpieces except Let It Be.
 He has worked with other artists ranging from the Mahavishnu Orchestra to Celine Dion and Elton John.
 So ask any rock fan to name the finest George Martin album and the answer is very likely to be Sgt.
 Pepper's Lonely Hearts Club Band or another classic from the charts.
 But legend has it that the man himself chose as the finest album he ever made a little known LP recorded by a pioneering American ensemble five years after Sgt.
 Pepper.

 Despite the celebrity endorsement the Paul Winter Consort's 1972 Icarus remains almost unknown to the extent that it is currently not available on CD.
 Yet you only need listen to the first few tracks to realise that not only is this a truly great album, but it is also the fountain from which flowed a lot of influential music trends that are still around today.
 George Martin's production credit coupled with this personnel listing gives an idea of the sheer inventiveness of Icarus: